ga-wdi-boston/handlebars/README.md

 - What is happening in the `scripts/index.js` file?
 - How many times is `book-listing.handlebars` run?
-- Draw the order in which each seperate file is accessed.
+- Draw the order in which each separate file is accessed.
 - Be able to explain in plain english what is happening.
 - What happens if you move the line that defines `bookListingTemplate`?
 - Experiment with `console.log()` and `debugger` to aid in your understanding.